-But despite their association with tiredness, eye bags can actually be triggered by various causes.
-And making small changes to your lifestyle can considerably help their appearance.
+Despite their association with tiredness, eye bags can actually be triggered by various causes.
+And making small lifestyle changes can help make a world of difference.

 What are eye bags in men?

-The skin under your eyes is thinner than the skin on any other part of your face, making it one of the areas more likely to show signs of aging, damage, and stress – no matter if you’re a man, woman, or however you identify!
+The skin under your eyes is thinner than the skin on any other part of your face.
+This makes it one of the areas most likely to show signs of aging, damage, and stress – no matter if you’re a man, woman, or however you identify.

-Various factors can cause under eye bags to form, and while they’re usually connected with burning the candle at both ends, this isn’t always the reason behind your puffy-eyed look.
+Various factors can cause under-eye bags to form.
+And while they’re usually connected with burning the candle at both ends, this isn’t always the reason behind a puffy-eyed look.

-There are both genetic and lifestyle factors that can cause eye bags in men:1
+There are both genetic and lifestyle factors that can cause eye bags in men:

-- Smoking: Nicotine is known to disturb sleep patterns and also contribute to dehydration — both of which can lead to eye bags.
+• Smoking: Nicotine is known to disturb sleep patterns and also contribute to dehydration — adding insult to injury.

-- Certain medical conditions: Many conditions can lead to the appearance of eye bags, making it important to chat with your dermatologist or doctor about any concerns.
+• Certain medical conditions: Some health conditions can lead to the appearance of eye bags, making it important to chat with your dermatologist or doctor about any concerns.

 Lifestyle factors can definitely play a role in under-eye bags.
 But, most of the time, they’re linked to that last point: the skin’s natural aging process.

-As you get older, it’s easier for fluid to build up in the skin under your eyes – and as the skin in this area is so delicate and thin, it becomes much easier for us (and others) to notice this buildup.
+As you get older, it’s easier for excess fluid to build up in the skin under your eyes.
+And since the skin in this area is so delicate and thin, it becomes much easier for us (and others) to notice this buildup.

-Simple steps to reduce bags under your eyes
+Simple steps to help reduce bags under your eyes

 1. Change your sleep habits

-While it’s true that a lack of sleep isn’t usually the main cause of under-eye bags in men, it certainly doesn’t help matters!
+While it’s true that a lack of sleep isn’t usually the main cause of under-eye bags in men, it doesn’t help matters.
 The CDC recommends that adults get at least 7 hours of sleep a night.
-Take their advice, and you’ll be more likely to wake up feeling alert and refreshed – as will your eyes – as your body restores itself overnight.
+Take their advice, and you’ll be more likely to wake up feeling alert and refreshed as your body restores itself while you sleep.

 Do you know how much water you drink every day?
-If the answer is ‘no’ and eye bags are a common concern for you, then perhaps you should start keeping track.
+If eye bags are a concern, you might want to set a daily intake goal.

 4. Cut back on salty foods

 Increased salt consumption can lead to fluid retention – which, simply put, means the more salt you eat, the more fluid your body stores.
-As fluid can build up in the delicate under-eye area, one way to try and help prevent this is by reducing your salt intake.
+As mentioned, fluid can build up in the delicate under-eye area.
+And one way to try and help prevent this is by reducing your salt intake.

-Potato chips, smoked food like bacon, and even canned vegetables and soups can be higher in their salt content.
+Potato chips, smoked foods like bacon, and even canned vegetables and soups can be high in salt.
 So, always check the label and prepare fresh food at home when you can.

 5. Get your vitamins

 Wondering what vitamin is good for puffy eyes?
-While there’s no magic pill you can take to reduce the look of eye bags, try adding a supplement that supports overall skin health to your routine.
+While there’s no magic pill you can take to reduce puffiness, try adding a supplement that supports overall skin health to your routine.
 Vitamin C and E specifically work together to support the skin’s natural processes and healthy blood flow.

 Topical vitamins and antioxidants can also help the eye area look more youthful and alert.
-Formulas with vitamin K oxide help support blood circulation and restore brightness.
-And instead of only relying on caffeine in your morning coffee, try adding it to your skincare routine!
-Eye creams with caffeine can offer antioxidant power to help detoxify the delicate skin around the eyes and minimize fine lines.
+Formulas with vitamin K oxide can help restore brightness.

 Sources and references: